mrsilver76/itunes_playlist_exporter/README.md

 ### LIBRARY_ID

 The number of the library that the playlists will be loaded into.
 Make sure this library exists, is set up for music and contains all the songs that you have in the playlists.
 To find your library, go into the Plex web client, hover the mouse over the library you want and look at the URL.
 It will end with `source=xx` where `xx` is the library ID.

+> :warning: **This script will delete playlists previously stored in Plex!**: If you have created playlists solely in Plex then they will be lost.

 ### PLEX_PLAYLIST_LOCATION